Hanyoung Foreign Language High School: Academics

 Students study 13-15 subjects every year, with one to four hours of classes in each subject weekly.
-Subjects offered include Korean, English, Chinese classics, modern languages (Chinese, German, French, Japanese, and Spanish), ethics, Korean history, world history, government and politics, economic geography, music, art, physical education, computer science, mathematics, and science.
+Subjects offered include Korean, English, modern languages (Chinese, German, French, Japanese, and Spanish), ethics, Korean history, world history, government and politics, economic geography, music, art, physical education, computer science, mathematics, and science.
 Grades are determined by written examinations.
-The primary language of instruction is Korean and English (with a further specialization in 6 major languages).
+The primary language of instruction is Korean and English (with a further specialization in major languages).

 Admissions

-The school draws its student from Seoul and areas which do not have a foreign language high school.
+The school draws its students from Seoul and areas which do not have a foreign language high school.
 Most students gain admission by a process called "Regular Decision".
 Students apply online and offline, turning in their essays and transcripts to the school usually around November.
 Then, the school evaluates the students based on their middle school English grades and makes the first cuts.
 Once making the cut, students undergo an interview through which the school selects its final population.

 Foreign-language education

 All students must choose a major to study during their years at the school prior to applying.
-Those offered are Mandarin Chinese, German, French, Japanese, Spanish and English.
+Those offered are Mandarin Chinese, German, French, Japanese, Spanish and.
 Nearly one third of all instructional hours are spent on foreign-language instruction, in accordance with Korean Ministry of Education guidelines.

 In addition to the main language classes, which generally emphasize reading and grammar, students practice conversation in small groups with faculty who are native speakers of each language.